andrewbaay/andrewbaay.github.io/content/about.md

 My name is andrew and this is my small corner in the web, where i put down my ideas regarding programming and the stuff i usually play around / work on.
 I am currently studying BS Computer Engineering currently at Technological Insitute of the Philippines.

-Responsibilities:
+Current Endeavors:

-Programmer at Tripmine Studios working at Operation: Black Mesa and Guard Duty Lead Programmer at source mod Renegade
+- Programmer at Tripmine Studios working at Operation: Black Mesa and Guard Duty
+- Lead Programmer at source mod Renegade
-Programmer at AGS source engine mod (a graphics upgrade for the Source SDK 2013MP)
+- Programmer at AGS source engine mod (a graphics upgrade for the Source SDK 2013MP)